Pillar Guide

 Michigan State Housing Development Authority (MSHDA) Programs:

-Offerings: 30-year fixed-rate mortgage (FHA, VA, USDA, or conventional); can pair with down payment assistance.
+Offerings: 30-year fixed-rate mortgages (FHA, VA, USDA, or conventional) with competitive below-market rates and low down payment options.

 Requirements: